-Peanut butter cake layers and frosting paired with your favourite jam.
+Peanut butter cake layers and frosting paired with your favorite jam.
 This Peanut Butter & Jelly Cake is a childhood flashback in the best way possible.

 The unintentional ombre effect on these pretty layers is due to the fact that my oven sucks.
 The oven in our last place sucked too, but for different reasons.
 This new one has major hot spots, and it makes cooking 3 cake layers (evenly) at a time virtually impossible.
 Rotating the pans doesn’t help either, because by the time the cakes have set enough to safely rotate, one of the layers is always practically done (and very brown).

 I’ve tried to rotate the layers a little earlier, but on more occasions than I’d like to count, one of them wasn’t set enough and collapsed on me.
 SO frustrating.
 I almost always have to take the layers out at separate times based on level of done-ness.

 So, my intent was to do a naked cake for this Peanut Butter & Jelly Cake, but now I had unevenly colored layers to deal with.
 The lazy baker in me was not about to remake and rebake these cake layers, so I decided to stack them into an ombre effect.
 Despite not being what I intended, I think it actually looks quite pretty.

 This Peanut Butter & Jelly Cake is one of the easier cake recipes on Liv for Cake, both in terms of baking and decorating.
 It uses a powdered sugar-based frosting, which I consider easier than meringue-based frostings (though meringues are my fave), but it’s just as delicious.
 The only tricky part of this recipe is stacking the cake.